 Overview of Clock Repair Programs

 Courses are suitable for individuals who want to get an entry-level position in clock repair.
 Student may enroll in courses in repair skills, specialized repairs, chiming movement and tall clocks.
-Other topics covered may include cuckoo and pendulum clocks, platforms, lever escapements and wooden movement clocks.
+Other topics covered may include:

-Certificate programs in clock repair or horology may last six months to one year.
+Certificate programs in clock repair or horology take 6-12 months to complete.
 These programs are for students looking for a more in-depth education and a career in clock repair.
 Courses covered may include repair techniques, assessments, price estimation, advanced tools and use of lathes.
-Additional courses may cover rebuilding teeth, replacing pivots, filing, sawing and mainspring repair.
 Prior to completion of the program students will be able to take a worn down clock and rebuild it using learned clock repair tools and techniques.
+Additional courses may cover:

 Related to Clock Repair Schools and Colleges: How to Choose

 Read about an associate's degree program in mechanical engineering.
 Review some commonly-offered courses and check the...

 Mechanical engineers apply physics and mathematics to help build and improve buildings, building systems and products ranging...